 Our 3/8 x 5/8 Red Brangus Cattle are derived from the top registered Red Brangus bulls such as BCC Mr. Gene 306R, Chief Cardinal 847/G, Rocky Street 227N, Home Run 235P, Predominant 706/0, Sensation 872,Topline, Oak Creek’s 27D the Forage Champion, Cardinal 107D, Powerman 307/H and Mr. High Star X19/E.

-We have recently purchased an interest in a potential herd sire from Stacey and Kelly Costello at BKC Ranch.
+We have purchased an interest in a potential herd sire from Stacey Costello at BKC Ranch.
 The bull is BKC HOT ROD 10W and was crowned the Bull Calf Champion at every show in which he was entered in 2009.
 BKC HOT ROD 10W is a ROCKY STREET grandson.

 Buffaloe Cattle Company offers over 119 Years of quality cattle breeding.
 Come by our ranch at Nursery, Texas; just outside of Victoria, and we’ll be happy to show you our outstanding cattle.